wso2/cellery-samples/composites/pet-store/composite-to-composite/README.md

 ## Create Ingress
 1. You need to create the ingress to allow the external traffic to the pet-store application by below command.
 Please note [this](https://raw.githubusercontent.com/wso2-cellery/samples/master/composites/pet-store/composite-to-composite/pet-store-guest-ingress.yaml)
-ingress is created to direct the traffic to kubernetes service `pet-store--portal-service` and this name is depends on the instance name of the composite (as we have started the composite instance as `pet-store`, the service name will be `pet-store--portal-service`).
-Therefore, in case if you have started the composite instance with different name (e.g. `my-pet-store`), you will have to modify the ingress service name, and create it accordingly (e.g. `pet-store--portal-service`).
+ingress is created to direct the traffic to kubernetes service `pet-fe-guest--portal-service` and this name is depends on the instance name of the composite (as we have started the composite instance as `pet-fe-guest`, the service name will be `pet-fe-guest--portal-service`).
+Therefore, in case if you have started the composite instance with different name (e.g. `my-pet-fe-guest`), you will have to modify the ingress service name, and create it accordingly (e.g. `my-pet-fe-guest--portal-service`).
 ```
  $ kubectl apply -f https://raw.githubusercontent.com/wso2-cellery/samples/master/composites/pet-store/composite-to-composite/pet-store-guest-ingress.yaml
 ```